zanata/zanata.github.io/download/index.md

  This is the default email address that will appear as the sender on Zanata emails.

  1. The following properties relate to the SMTP email server that Zanata uses to send emails.
 It defaults to a locally installed server using port 25.
-Add suitable values to suit your configuration.
+Add values to suit your configuration.
 If a particular property does not apply to the email server being used, you can comment it out or remove it completely.

   ```
   <simple name="java:global/zanata/smtp/host" value="" />